Lead innovative change in health care and health policy with a Doctor of Nursing Practice (DNP) degree from UCSF.

 As one of the nation’s leading academic and health care institutions, UCSF is uniquely positioned in preparing nurses to achieve the DNP degree.
 Our faculty are nationally and internationally recognized experts whose innovation, research and advocacy have shaped health care in the United States and beyond.

-The Post-Baccalaureate Pathway to the DNP prepares nurses who hold a BSN to become experts and leaders in health equity.
+The Post-Baccalaureate Pathway to the DNP prepares nurses who hold a BSN to become experts and leaders in an advanced practice specialty and health policy-public health.
 Choose from multiple specialties, including multiple specialties ranked among the best nationwide.
 Among them, our Adult-Gerontology Acute Care Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner specialties are ranked fifth in the country, and our Family Nurse Practitioner specialty ranked seventh in the U.S. News and World Report rankings.
 Graduates will gain the knowledge and skills to sit for the national certification exam in the specialty of their choice, and attain the profession’s highest clinical degree: the DNP degree.

-The pathway will welcome its first cohort in summer 2024, pending approval from the California Board of Registered Nursing and other accrediting agencies.
+The pathway will welcome its first cohort in summer 2024.

 This 12-quarter, hybrid program combines in-person and virtual didactic courses with hands-on training at clinical sites throughout the San Francisco Bay Area that we arrange.
 Many of our nursing students receive clinical training at our UCSF Helen Diller Medical Center, which is consistently ranked among the finest hospitals in the country.
 We also partner with renowned hospitals and clinics throughout the San Francisco Bay Area, including Zuckerberg San Francisco General Hospital, Stanford Health Care and Kaiser Permanente, to provide hands-on clinical training to our students.